 Introduction to Pharming

 Since the internet was developed, it has evolved too much.
-Evolution has happened not only in terms of usage, speed but also how it is misused.
+Evolution has happened not only in terms of usage, speed but also in how it is misused.
 There are always people who are looking for some sort of loopholes using which they could enter the whole system.
 Once entered, they could exploit the resources and could easily misuse them.
 Several ways or mechanisms are using which exploitation is done.
-Phishing, cyberbullying, Drive-by attack, Password attack, SQL injection attack, Cross-site scripting (XSS) attack are commonly used.
+Phishing, cyberbullying, Drive-by attack, Password attack, SQL injection attacks, Cross-site scripting (XSS) attacks are commonly used.
 Once such a common attack is Pharming, so now let us know what it is.

 What is Pharming?